transistorfet/moa/docs/posts/2021-11-making_an_emulator.md

 returned an iterator over the data starting at the address given, which works well for simulated memory, but reading from an I/O device could return data that is unique to when it was read.
-For example, when reading the next byte of data from a serial port, the data will be removed from the device's internal FIFO and returned, and since at that point it wont be stored anywhere, we can't have a reference to it.
+For example, when reading the next byte of data from a serial port, the data will be removed from the device's internal FIFO and returned, and since at that point it won't be stored anywhere, we can't have a reference to it.
 We need the data (of variable length) to be owned by the caller when the method returns, and passing in a reference to a mutable array to hold that data is a simple way to do that.